AbuseIO/SCART-docs/docs/details/custom_webforms.md

 ## Webforms scrape enabled

-When you set the “set status” field in the webform on “Open” or “Scrape”, SCART will try to scrape the imported report.
-Note that an url field has to be present in the import email.
+When you set the “set status” field in the webform on “Open” or “Scrape”, SCARt will try to scrape the imported report.
+Note that an URL field has to be present in the import email.

 ## Webforms text only